KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

 ## TAS(telephony application server) in IMS
 - CSCF provide basic call processing/routing
-- TAS provides voice supplementary services
+- during call set up process S-CSCF interacts with the TAS in order to set up a voice call with the features :
   - calling line ID hiding
   - call divert etc